aihya/Rainfall/level0/readme.md

 }
 ```
 ## Solution:
-Nothing fancy, becasue there's a simple comparison we just need to pass the
-argument "423" to the binary and a shell will pop up.
+* Nothing fancy, because there's a simple comparison we just need to pass the argument "423" to the binary and a shell will pop up.

 ```
 level0@RainFall:~$ ./level0 423
-$ whoami
+$ cat /home/user/level1/.pass
-level1
+1fe8a524fa4bec01ca4ea2a869af2a02260d4a7d5fe7e7c24d8617e6dca12d3a
 $
 ```